-Carmelo Cappello was born in Ragusa in 1912.
-After his first studies at the Art Institute of Comiso, he moved to Rome in 1929 where he lived for a year working in Ettore Collas studio.
+Carmelo Cappello (1912-1996) was a famous Italian sculptor.
+After studying at the Comiso Art Institute, he moved to Rome in 1929, where he lived and studied in the studio of sculptor Ettore Colla.